Design elements reference

 To configure a form element, select it in your layout, open the Properties tab, and make the following settings:

 - Marketing form: Choose the marketing form to be placed by the form element.
 Usually, you'll just use an existing form, but you can also create a new one from here if needed.
 You can only select or create a marketing form that matches the current page type.

 - Update contacts/leads: This is a read-only field that shows whether the selected marketing form is set to update contacts and/or leads in response to form submissions.

-- Confirmation message: Enter a message to show to visitors right after they submit the form.
+- Success notification: Enter a message to show to visitors right after they submit the form.
 Use this to thank the submitter and confirm their submission.

 - Redirect URL: Enter a URL to send the submitter to immediately after they submit the form.
 This typically would be a page on your own website that thanks the submitter and confirms their submission, or some other message related to the purpose of your marketing page.